codeoverflow-org/nodecg-io-docs/docs/samples/serial.md

     devices you might want to use the `pnpId`, since ports can change between reboots!

-3. Set the created serial service instance to the service dependency of the serial bundle.
+3. Set the sample's (`serial`) dependency to be the newly created service instance (of type `serial`).

-    Select the serial bundle and the serial service in the left bottom menu.
-    Then select the service instance that should be used by the serial bundle (in this case the name of the previously created serial instance).

-4. Check the NodeCG logs
+4. Check the NodeCG logs:

     You should see an error or a success message and nodecg-io will send ping to the microcontroller every 10 seconds.
 The Arduino device will respond with pong.
 You should see the pong message displayed in the log.

     If you see an error or nothing at all, try making sure your microcontroller is plugged in and recognized correctly.
-Then restart nodecg, so the service is cleanly restarted.
+Then restart NodeCG, so the service is cleanly restarted.

 ### Sample Arduino sketch